ArnabSaha22/namaste-react/README.md

 The first problem is to get the data in the data layer and the second one is to update the UI simultaneously.
 3. There are 2 ways we can handle the live data in the applications with live streaming =>
         a) Using Web Sockets => It's a 2 way connection established, it's like a handshake between the server and UI, so we can quickly send data from the either side, like a bi-directional live data, so now we can immediately send data from both sides without any regular intervals(data can come in anytime).
 [UI <==> Server].
 Ex:- Applications like Zerodha, WhatsApp, Slack, Discord [basically all time critical apps or applications where we can see timestamps]
         b) API Polling => The data flows from server to UI after a regular interval, it's one directional.
-Ex:- Applications like Gmail, Crickbuzz
+Ex:- Applications like Gmail, Crickbuzz.
+4. useMemo => Hook increases the performance of our app. useMemo(<Function whose result is to be memoised>, <Dependencies>) Here useMemo memoises the result of the function on every re-render "except" when the <Dependencies> change.
+        Example:- useMemo(getData(), [text]) => This means memoise the value of getData() on every re-render, except when the value of "text" changes. useCallback is same as useMemo but the difference is it memoises the function defination between re-renders.
+5. useRef => Hook used to keep some data of our component that we don't want to re-render.
+We can use a local variable but and get they updated behind the scenes but doesn't get rendered.
+But if we use state variable that wll re-render, so here useRef avoids the re-render of the state variable.
+Another important point is when a component re-renders the value of local variables get refreshed to the initial value again whereas the value of state variables stay intact.
+Now say we need to persist the value of the local variable during re-renders and don't want them to change, this is where we use useRef hook so that React keeps a track of it.
+Now useRef doesn't return a value, it returns an object with a current value hard coded inside it.
+Ex:=>
+        const ref = useRef(0)  ====> This will return ref variable like this --- ref = {current: 0}
+        To update it we can diretly write like this => ref.current = ref.current+1
+    Ref never re-renders the component.